CKOB (AM): History

+On December 13, 1984, the CRTC approved a number of applications for a number of AM radio stations across Ontario including CKOB Renfrew to increase their nighttime power from 250 watts to 1,000 watts.

 Ottawa Valley Radio, including CKOB in Renfrew and CKOA in Arnprior, was sold by then-owner Jamie Pole in 1991 to Annapolis Valley Radio Ltd. In their decision, the Canadian Radio-television and Telecommunications Commission (CRTC) believed this transaction would provide the stations a new opportunity for growth and community involvement.
 Unfortunately they also permitted the reduction of locally produced programming from 126 to 21 hours per week.
 Eventually Pelmorex acquired CKOB and CKOA, both of which were converted to rebroadcasters of CHRO in Pembroke.

 CHVR moved to FM in 1996.
 Due to its signal strength, the Renfrew and Arnprior rebroadcasters were both discontinued.
 Local programming was also discontinued in both communities.
 No doubt feeling the backlash against these decisions, in 2004 the CRTC approved a new FM licensed station in Renfrew, Ontario to Jamie Pole's son, Jon Pole.
 Jon Pole, served as president of the new company along with business partner Andrew Dickson.
-Owned by My Broadcasting Corporation, with its first station in Renfrew, Ontario, their radio network now includes Pembroke, Arnprior, Napanee, Brighton, Gananoque, Strathroy, St. Thomas, Goderich, Kincardine, Saugeen Shores, Exeter, Simcoe, Cobourg, Peterborough, Alliston, Orangeville and Milton.
+Owned by My Broadcasting Corporation, with its first station in Renfrew, Ontario, their radio network now includes small and medium sized markets across eastern and southern Ontario.
 The new stations involve several of the same broadcasters as Ottawa Valley Radio, including Bob Rose, Rob Mise, Peter DeWolf, Andrew Dickson and others.